javiercanadillas/software-delivery-workshop/labs/understanding-skaffold/README.md

 1. Open the following file `app > main.go` in the IDE pane.
 This is a simple golang application that writes a string to `stdout` every second.

-2. Notice that the application also outputs the name of the Kubernetes pod in which it it running.
+2. Notice that the application also outputs the name of the Kubernetes pod in which it's running.

 # Viewing the Dockerfile